-Israeli Couscous Salad is one of those salads you can pretty much enjoy year around, combining simple ingredients such as Israeli Couscous, chickpeas, tomatoes, minced garlic, fresh parsley, roasted red peppers, red onion, kosher salt, ground black pepper, and lemony homemade dressing.
+Israeli Couscous Salad is one of those salads you can enjoy year-round, combining simple ingredients such as Israeli Couscous, chickpeas, tomatoes, minced garlic, fresh parsley, roasted red peppers, red onion, kosher salt, ground black pepper, and lemony homemade dressing.

-Israeli Couscous Salad isn’t just for the summer, it’s actually an awesome dish to serve on the Holidays or anytime you’re in the mood being it can be served warm or cold.
+Israeli Couscous Salad isn’t just a salad for the summer.
+It’s a fantastic dish to serve on holidays, or anytime you’re in the mood, being it can be served warm or cold.
 I have found it to be a welcomed menu item on our table on any given occasion.

-I love my fall and winter casseroles but I can only eat so many before I start reminiscing about yummy salads and missing them at our table.
-Florida is still warm and we tend to have access to fresh veggies all year which makes it great for our salad cravings.
-The great thing about this Israeli Couscous Salad is can pretty much find these ingredients in any state all year around.
+I love my fall and winter casseroles, but I can only eat so many before I start reminiscing about yummy salads and missing them on our table.
+Florida is still warm.
+We tend to have access to fresh veggies all year, which makes it great for our salad cravings.
+The great thing about this Israeli Couscous Salad is can pretty much find these ingredients in any state all year round.

-If you are in an area that cannot access quality fresh tomatoes you can easily substitute the fresh tomatoes with quality canned organic diced tomatoes that have been drained and it’s still really delicious and flavorful side dish to serve any meal.
+If you are in an area that cannot access quality fresh tomatoes, you can easily substitute the fresh tomatoes with quality canned organic diced tomatoes that have been drained and it’s still a delicious and flavorful side dish to serve any meal.

-One of the other things I adore about this Israeli Couscous Salad is the fact it tastes even better after sitting a few days and has great staying power when properly refrigerated.
-You can safely make enough to last about 4 days, be sure to place it in a lidded airtight container when storing.
+One of the other things I adore about this Israeli Couscous Salad is that it tastes even better after sitting a few days and has excellent staying power when properly refrigerated.
+You can safely make enough to last about four days, be sure to place it in a lidded airtight container when storing.

 Israeli Couscous Salad